GiannisMavridis/JAVA-and-ARDUINO-ETHERNET-SHIELD-remote-JAVA-controls-a-lamp-through-the-Internet/README.md

 Instead of a lamp we can control a LED .
 The idea is the same!

 -the other part is the JAVA application that will send commands to the remote Arduino board.

+Follow the steps below:
+-read the MUST KNOW STUFF
+-read the EXPLAIN THE PROJECT and watch the EXPLAIN ABOUT THE NETWORKING STUFF image -read the ARDUINO SKETCH and watch the images
+-read the JAVA CODE